Woman with yellow shirt, standing in a plantation while holding green bananas.

 • Healthy diets for children and families by supporting year-round access to diverse, safe, and affordable foods.

-• Women-centred solutions empowering mothers and caregivers as leaders in nutrition and resilience
+• Women-centred solutions that empower mothers and caregivers as leaders in nutrition and community resilience

-• Bridging food and health systems by integrating agriculture, water, sanitation, hygiene, and social protection to fit local needs and have lasting contributions to women's and children’s nutrition.
+• Bridging food and health systems by integrating agriculture, water, sanitation, hygiene, and social protection to meet local needs and deliver lasting improvements in women’s and children’s nutrition

-• Community-driven change by applying methods developed by local organizations and communities that build the skills of mothers, families, and local service providers to sustain progress over time.
+• Community-driven change by applying approaches developed by local organizations and communities that build the skills of mothers, families, and service providers to sustain progress over time